ShahzebMahmood/terraform-eks-helloworld/README.md

 ## How It All Fits Together

-Here's the big picture of how everything connects:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐
 │   GitHub Repo   │───▶│  GitHub Actions │───▶│   AWS ECR       │